A one-off extended hours permit allows licensees and permit holders to extend current trading hours for a one-off occasion.

 The number of permits in a period refers to the number of permits that authorise the sale of alcohol on a day in that period (not the number of permits granted in the period).

-Note: In relation to the calendar year in which the premises becomes a licensed premises, the number of permits is worked out on a pro-rata basis according to the number of calendar months in the calendar year in which the premises is licensed.
+Note: In relation to the calendar year in which the premises become a licensed premises, the number of permits is worked out on a pro-rata basis according to the number of calendar months in the calendar year in which the premises is licensed.
 For example, a premises becomes a licensed premises on 20 July 2018.
 For the balance of the 2018 calendar year, there are 6 calendar months in which the premises is licensed.
 Therefore, 3 single day permits in that period are allowed.

 Before applying, please read 'Applications' for important information about the minimum timeframe required to process your application.